Coupler microwave-activated controlled phase gate on fluxonium qubits: Device and theoretical background

 \section{Device and theoretical background}

-We investigate a quantum device consisting of three capacitively coupled fluxonium qubits, two of which are the computational qubits and the remaining one plays the role of a tunable coupler, see Fig.~\ref{fig:schemelevels}.
+We investigate a quantum device consisting of three capacitively coupled fluxonium qubits, two of which are the computational qubits and the remaining one plays the role of a tunable coupler, see Fig.~\ref{fig:schemelevels}a.
 Each fluxonium has an additional harmonic mode with a frequency close to 2~GHz.
 The mutual capacitances between the qubits lead to large transversal couplings between the bare fluxonium and harmonic modes.
 The details of the circuit layout and parameters are discussed in detail in \cite{Moskalenko2021, Moskalenko_2022}.

 Here, the computational qubits are biased at their flux degeneracy points, and the coupler is at zero flux.
-At the operating point the frequencies of the computational qubits are $669.64$~MHz and $694.35$~MHz, while the coupler frequency is about $3.4$~GHz.
-At these flux biases, when the coupler is deexcited, the residual effective coupling between the computational qubits is weak.
+At the operating point the frequencies of the computational qubits are $669.6$~MHz and $694.4$~MHz, while the coupler frequency is about $3.4$~GHz.
+At these flux biases, when the coupler is deexcited, the residual effective ZZ and XX couplings between the computational qubits are weak, $-10$ kHz and 500 kHz, respectively.

 We consider the ground and excited states of each fluxonium mode, and a microwave signal applied to the coupler close to its resonance frequency.
 With all fluxoniums being detuned from each other, the transversal couplings result in state dressing and dispersive frequency shifts.
+The hybridization of the first coupler state with the higher fluxoniums levels result in the dispersive frequency shifts of the main coupler transition.
+The shifts for the first and the second qubits are equal respectively to 30 MHz and 26 MHz.
+We schematically show the interaction and the resulted dispersive shift of the coupler $0-1$ transition in Fig.~\ref{fig:schemelevels}b.
 Because of the very large frequency difference between the coupler and the qubits we neglect driving of the dressed computational qubit modes.
 Thus the effective Hamiltonian of the coupled multi-fluxonium system can be expressed as

 where $\omega_i/2\pi$ is the renormalized frequency of the $i$-th qubit, $\zeta_{ic}$ is the dispersive coupling strength between the computational qubits and the coupler, and $\sigma_{xi}$ and $\sigma_{zi}$ are Pauli operators acting on the lowest two levels of the $i$-th fluxonium, and $\Omega$ is the drive strength.
 Here we also neglect the direct interaction between the computational qubits since $\zeta_{12} \ll \zeta_{1c}, \zeta_{2c}$.